KHTK: Early years

 KHTK first signed on the air on November 12, 1926.
-It carried the call sign KGDM.
+It was randomly assigned the call sign KGDM from an alphabetic list of available call letters.
 The station was originally owned by Hercules Broadcasting, licensed to Stockton, California, and operating at 1130 kHz with 1,000 watts of power.
 Initially it was a daytimer, required to go off the air from sunset to sunrise.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including KGDM, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.

+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+KGDM was assigned to 1150 kHz, and restricted to only daytime operation.

 The 1941 North American Regional Broadcasting Agreement required the station to move its frequency.
 KGDM switched to 1140 kHz with 5,000 watts, now authorized to broadcast full-time.
-In 1957, the station changed calletters to KRAK, increased power to 50,000 watts and flipped to a Top 40 format.
-The station unsuccessfully competed with KSTN-1420 which at that time only ran on 1000 watts.
-KSTN would continue with Top 40 (later called CHR) until 1999 though by the late 1980's had a Rhythmic/Urban slant to the format.
+In 1957, the station changed call signs to KRAK, increased power to 50,000 watts and flipped to a Top 40 format.
+The station unsuccessfully competed with KSTN in Stockton, which at that time only ran 1,000 watts.
+KSTN would continue with Top 40 (later called contemporary hit radio) until 1999 though by the late 1980s had a rhythmic/urban slant to the format.